-The Writer's Group welcomes all writing styles and genres and already sports a diverse group of participants, from counselors to teachers to medical professionals, who travel from as near as a few blocks from the library to as far as Youngstown and Alliance for meetings.
+The Writer's Group welcomes all writing styles and genres and already sports a diverse group of participants, from counselors to teachers to medical professionals, who travel from as near as a few blocks from the downtown area to as far as Youngstown and Alliance for meetings.
 They also provide a useful pool of knowledge regarding submitting work to literary journals, self-publishing, and creating and promoting blogs and ebooks to help members make their goals of professional writing a reality.

 "I'm a professional freelance writer and our group gives me the chance to do something working from home doesn't afford the opportunity for: hanging out with other writers and talking about our craft.
 It's incredibly encouraging and liberating to be around like-minded people with a passion for writing," fiction writer Kori Morgan said.

 Meetings aren't just limited to the sharing of poetry, fiction, and nonfiction, though.
 Participants have also presented a variety of other creative forms of work, including original songs, stand-up comedy, artwork and dramatic readings.

 Screenwriter Brett Tipton says that the group's "anything goes" format is what sets it apart from other organizations of its kind.
 "We never know what we're going to hear," Tipton said.
 "We do know that exceptional things will be read and shared -- but we never know what they're going to be."